soulpower007/lightweight-ResNet/README.md

 The Python script `inference.py` is designed to predict the test dataset.
 1. Download `cifar_test_nolabels.pkl` from https://www.kaggle.com/competitions/deep-learning-mini-project-spring-24-nyu/data to `data/`.
 2. Run the script with experiment id.
+Use multiple experiments ids for average ensemble.
     ```
     python inference.py --id <experiment_id>
     ```
 3. Predictions will be saved as `predictions.csv`.

+# Plots

+We provide a few script for plot visualizations.

+1. `analyze.py` is used to plot loss and accuracy of training and testing against epoch.
+    ```
+    python analyze.py --id <experiment_id>
+    ```

+2. `plot_parameters` is used to plot testing accuracy againt number of parameters.
+    ```
+    python plot_parameters.py
+    ```

 # References
 [1] https://github.com/kuangliu/pytorch-cifar